HewlettPackard/swarm-learning/docs/User/Frequently_asked_questions.md

 ## <a name="SECTION_HH5_KNP_NSB"/> What is the IP address used in the run scripts?

-The `--host-ip` and `slhostip` IP addresses in the run scripts and the SWOP profile are the IP addresses of the host machine, where the respective containers are running on the host machine.
-Based on access, user can even use the FQDN of the host system.

 By default, Swarm Learning framework uses a Docker bridge network.
-For improved isolation, users can even use a user-defined bridge network.
+For improved isolation, users can even use a user-defined (custom) bridge network.

+The `--host-ip` and `slhostip` IP addresses in the run scripts and the SWOP profile are the "IP addresses" of the host machine, where the respective containers are running.
+If user-defined docker bridge network is used, one can even use the FQDN of the host system.

-While using the user-defined bridge network, the options `--ip` and `ip` field of `slnetworkopts` in SWOP profile are the IP addresses of the container themselves.
-This case is specific to the reverse proxy examples or scenarios where user wants to use the fixed IP addresses for containers.
+While using the user-defined bridge network, the options `--ip` for run-scripts and `ip` field of `slnetworkopts` in SWOP profile are the IP addresses of the container (not host IP).
+This case is specific to the reverse proxy examples or scenarios where user wants to use fixed IP address for containers.

 ## <a name="SECTION_RVM_DGS_HSB"/> Where are the log files?